bruceravel/synchrotron_pop_up_book/team.md

    NSLS/NSLS-II/CFN annual Users' Meeting.

-Sue, Annie, and Mona hard at work!
+Here are Sue, Annie, and Mona hard at work!
 ![Coming into the home stretch](images/home_stretch.jpg)

 ## Photos from the first day of construction